The Requirement Discovery Canvas

 - how the proposed solution differs from other approaches.

 Support teams understand the benefit of identifying the components, APIs and user interfaces of an existing software solution.
-They know that this understanding will provide them with a baseline on which to base future enhancements.
+They know that this understanding will provide them with a baseline on which to develop future enhancements.

 Teams developing new solutions may find it harder to understand how the details of a proposed solution could influence requirements.
 This is especially true for teams that are used to defining solution-independent requirements.
 But there are several aspects of modern software solutions that can influence requirements.